Pinafore/cl1-hw/dan/README.md

 1. Understand the structure of the code.
 2. Understand the vectorize funtion.
 3. Write DAN model initialization `__init__` of `DanModel`: replace `self.network = None` with a real network.
-4. Write model forward function.
+4. Write `DanModel` forward function.
 5. Write the model training/testing function in `batch_step`.
 We don't have unit tests for this part, but to get reasonable performance, it's necessary to get it correct.
 6. Write the evaluation code `number_errors` that counts up how many examples you got right.